Design Lessons & Trends, Technical Tips

 Web fonts, on the other hand, are specifically designed for use on websites using CSS @font-face.
 That’s fancy web-speak for easily editable text on your website.
 These fonts are served from the cloud so, no matter what computer you’re on, you can see these web fonts when visiting any web page that uses one.

 Previous to web fonts there were only a select few fonts that could be displayed safely on the web, such as Arial, Verdana, Times New Roman, and a handful of others.
 With thousands of web fonts to choose from now, typographic web design is almost limitless.
-When we’re designing for our clients we always try to pick fonts that have both desktop and web versions.
-That way we can consistently showcase the “brand font” across all mediums.

 Additional resources: